Commonly Asked Questions

 You should wait 2-6 weeks depending on how long you have been on the medication before you wax, as we want to make sure the meds are out of your system so you have a pleasant waxing experience.
 If you are not sure of how you may react from any other prescriptions you are taking, please give us a call, we can help you determine whether you’re able to get waxed.

 We suggest that you wait at least 24 hours before you lay out in the sun or in a tanning bed.
 As for a spray tan, we suggest you wait a few hours for your skin to re-acclimate after the wax.

 When booking a appointment you will need to have a credit card on file and if there is a no show or cancel before 24 hours the credit card will be charged 50% of the appointment missed.

 If you are running late please have the respect to call me and let me know.
-I only have a certain amount of time for each appointment if you are more then 15 minutes late you will need to reschedule or you will forfeit your groupon if that is was you are using.
+I only have a certain amount of time for each appointment if you are more then 15 minutes late you will need to reschedule.

-Living in Michigan there is no suprise that we will have snow days.
-Safety is the Number one concern so if you need to cancel please cancel as soon as possible or Call ahead to make sure that Waxology will be open.
+Living in Michigan there is no surprise that we will have snow days.
+Safety is the number one concern so if you need to cancel please cancel as soon as possible or call ahead to make sure that Waxology will be open.